KazaiMazai/Puredux/README.md

 - Timer Events: Handling delays, timeouts, or scheduled tasks.
 - Location Service Callbacks: Responding to changes in location data or retrieving location-specific information.

-In the Puredix framework, managing these side effects is achieved through two main mechanisms:
+In the Puredux framework, managing these side effects is achieved through two main mechanisms:
 - Async Actions
 - State-Driven Side Effects